eliotcochrane/eliotcochrane.github.io/_posts/2023-11-14-preseason-wax.md

     5. Wax → Scrape
     6. Wax → Scrape

 Starting from warm wax and progressing to cold wax, completely wax the ski about 6 times.
-The hard wax used last will help to make a stronger barrier to keep the wax from drying out before the first snow.
+The cold/hard wax used last will help to make a stronger barrier to keep the wax from drying out before the first snow.

 ![Swix wax line-up from warm to cold](/assets/img/swix-lineup.jpeg) *Photo: Swix's line-up from warm to cold.*

 ### Edge Cleanup

 Edges are just as important as the base.
 To keep you in control in varying conditions, a solid edge tune will be the different between you traversing an ice ledge and you falling victim to it.
+If you choose to tune your edges and use a file guide, be sure to scrape and brush to expose the base for a better tune.

 Using an edge guide and file, lightly run along the edge with the grip of a firm handshake.
 Let the tools do the work.
 If plastic is being taken off instead of edge material, cutting back the sidewall material may be necessary.

+![File and diamond stone](/assets/img/file-diamond-lineup.jpeg) *Photo: Fine teeth file and diamond stone side-by-side.*

-If removing only a small bit of material, a diamond stone may be more than enough for most.
+If you plan to remove only a small bit of material, a diamond stone may be more than enough for most.
 Using an edge file and guide is just about enough, maybe even less in powder.

-![File and diamond stone](/assets/img/file-diamond-lineup.jpeg) *Photo: Fine teeth file and diamond stone side-by-side.*
+As a local go-to technician for many weekend warrior racers, I will prepare the edges at the beginning of the season.
+After each day of skiing, those skiers will just take a diamond stone or ceramic stone and lightly touch up the edges until the feel sharp again.
+This gives the skis a little bit more longevity because the edge material stays around much longer.

 ### Scrape To Go